AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-3/class-10.md

 ## Exit Recap, Attendance, and Reminders, 5 mins

-- [ ] Create Redux-Dashboard Assignment
+- [ ] Create Day 3 Authorization assignment + turn in PR
 - [ ] Create Class 10 Blog Assignment
 - [ ] Prepare for next by completing all of your pre-class lessons
 - [ ] Complete the feedback survey